Search underway for a Navy sailor reported overboard on aircraft carrier USS George Washington

 No further information about the search efforts was immediately available.
 The sailor’s name is being withheld per Navy policy.

-This is a breaking news story.
+This is a developing news story.
 It will be updated as more information becomes available.

 Task & Purpose Video